Hazard Monitoring

 Current Hazard Summary

-Groundwater levels are below average, and levels in the Spray Reservoir are just below the lower quartile.
-The water-sharing agreement has not been activated for the Bow River Basin.
+Groundwater levels are below average.
+Levels in the Spray Reservoir are slighly below the lower quartile.

 To learn more about the hazards that the Town of Canmore monitors and what each risk or level means, click on the name of the hazard in the table below.